CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp peer-group SPINES address-family ipv6-unicast nexthop-setting force
+cumulus@switch:~$ nv set vrf default router bgp peer-group SPINES address-family ipv6-unicast nexthop-setting force
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast add-path-tx</h>

 Configures BGP to advertise more than just the best path for a prefix.
 You can specify `all-paths` to advertise all known paths to the peers in the peer group or `best-per-AS` to advertise only the best path learned from each AS.
 The default setting is `off`.

 ### Command Syntax